 Every hide is unique because it’s from a different animal with different patterns and markings.
 The unaltered markings (or grain patterns) of full grain leather make every belt unique.

-As a result, you’ll notice that each full grain leather belt has a distinct and visible grain pattern.
+As a result, you’ll notice that each belt has a distinct and visible grain pattern.

 So if all the leather belts sold by a manufacturer have a similar grain pattern, it’s likely that they’re not made from full grain leather.